(1) For the purposes of section 72B an arrangement is a capital market arrangement if—

 (a) a reference to holding as trustee includes a reference to holding as nominee or agent,

-(b) a reference to holding for a person who holds a capital market investment includes a reference to holding for a number of persons at least one of whom holds a capital market investment, and
+(b) a reference to holding for a person who holds a capital market investment includes a reference to holding for a number of persons at least one

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.